javiersantos/PiracyChecker/README.md

 	@Override
 	public void allow() {
-		// Do something when the user is allowed to use the app
+		// Do something when the user is allowed to use the app }

+	@Override
+	public void dontAllow(PiracyCheckerError error) {
+		// You can either do something specific when the user is not allowed to use the app
+		// Or manage the error, using the 'error' parameter, yourself (Check errors at {@link PiracyCheckerError}).
 	}

 	@Override
-	public void dontAllow() {
+	public void onError(PiracyCheckerError error) {
-		// Do something when the user is not allowed to use the app
+		// This method is not required to be implemented/overriden but...
+		// You can either do something specific when an error occurs while checking the license,
+		// Or manage the error, using the 'error' parameter, yourself (Check errors at {@link PiracyCheckerError}).
     }
 ```

 ## ProGuard